pichenettes/mutable-instruments-documentation/docs/modules/plaits/manual.md

 When you are all set, play the firmware update file into the module.
 While the module receives data, the first group of 4 LEDs will act as vu-meter (2 or 3 LEDs are lit when the signal level is optimal), while the remaining 4 LEDs represent which proportion of the current packet has been received.
 Try adjusting the **FREQUENCY** knob to adjust gain.
 When the end of the audio file is reached, the module automatically restarts - if it is not the case, please retry the procedure from the beginning.

 In case the signal level is inadequate, all LEDs will blink in red.
 Press the button **(A)** and retry with a higher gain.
 If this does not help, please retry the procedure from another computer/audio interface, and make sure that no piece of equipment or software effect (equalizer, automatic gain control, FX processor) is inserted in the signal chain.

+* * *

+## Common issues

+### The module makes odd clicking sounds

+The module is set to the lowest frequency range.
+Check the *Adjusting the **FREQUENCY** knob range* section of this manual.

+### The **TRIG** input does not work

+The calibration procedure has been entered by mistake while the **TRIG** input was patched.
+Follow carefully the calibration procedure to re-calibrate the module.

+### Two LEDs are lit, one of them blinking

+When the module displays two LEDs, it means that it reads a non-zero voltage on the MODEL CV input.
+There are several reasons why the module would read a non-zero voltage on the MODEL CV input even if nothing is plugged into it:

+1. The CV input circuitry is not working correctly because one supply rail is missing.
+1. The symptom for a missing -12V supply is that the last red LED is always lit, and the module produces no sound.
+2. The CV input circuitry is not operating in the same conditions as in the factory, because the -12V rail deviates from more than 5% from this voltage.
+3. The calibration procedure has not been run correctly, or it has been entered by accident.
+The module will have "learnt" that a non-null voltage present on the input corresponds to 0V.